smbilal/CourseProject/README.md

 #Function - run_analysis

-## In a shell the function merges, filters, calculates and spits out a tidy data frame on raw data but the detailed mechanics are below.
+## In a shell the function takes on raw data, merges, filters, calculates and spits out a tidy data frame.
+The detailed mechanics are below.

-This function starts by setting the directory to point to the unzipped data for 'samsungdata'.The data file should be unzipped in the folder 'HCI HAR Dataset' beforehand.
+This function starts by setting the directory to point to the unzipped data for 'samsungdata'.The data file should be unzipped in the folder 'UCI HAR Dataset' beforehand.
 This function takes two parameters

 1. current working directory
 2. File name and extension(.txt/.csv) that should be given to the tidy data file